We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - wearing wraparound sunglasses when outside

-- getting 8 hours of sleep in every 24 hours
+- getting 7–8 hours of sleep every 24 hours

 Some people require prescription eye drops.
-A healthcare professional may also recommend tear duct plugs, which can keep the eyes lubricated by preventing tears from draining into the tear ducts.
+A healthcare professional may also recommend tear duct plugs.
+These can keep the eyes lubricated by preventing tears from draining into the tear ducts.

 In some cases, a doctor may recommend surgery to tighten the lower eyelid.